markj0hnst0n/LeMunch/README.md

 ![](readme/images/colour_scheme.png)

 I used the coolors site to generate a colour scheme based on a dark purple the base colour.
-I liked that the deep colour matched the colour of an aubergine as it's a favourite vegetable of my wife and I.  Purple is also our daughter's favourite colour so it made sense to use it as a starting point.
+I liked that the deep colour matched the colour of an aubergine as it's a favourite vegetable of mine and my wife.
+Purple is also our eldest daughter's favourite colour so it made sense to use it as a starting point.

 The green I used for text is dark to make it more readable against the pink background for visually impaired users.